tywalch/electrodb/README.md

 ### Create Record

 In DynamoDB, `put` operations by default will overwrite a record if record being updated does not exist.
-In **_ElectroDB_**, the `patch` method will utilize the `attribute_not_exists()` parameter dynamically to ensure records are only "created" and not overwritten when inserting new records into the table.
+In **_ElectroDB_**, the `create` method will utilize the `attribute_not_exists()` parameter dynamically to ensure records are only "created" and not overwritten when inserting new records into the table.

 A Put operation will trigger the `default`, and `set` attribute callbacks when writing to DynamoDB.
 By default, after writing to DynamoDB, ElectroDB will format and return the record through the same process as a Get/Query, which will invoke the `get` callback on all included attributes.
 If this behaviour is not desired, use the [Query Option](#query-options) `response:"none"` to return a null value.